 Back in Malden, Eloise writes to the Crones (Martha and William) that she had informed Park Superintendent Wirth about what she did and never asked for reimbursement.
 She was pleasantly surprised to receive a note from him promising a check for the full amount by early December.
 Thus she says “You may believe that I am very happy.”
 (4)

 Some of the Eloise Butler's 1924 fencing may have been of a temporary nature because in 1938 a permanent chain-link fence was built by a WPA crew in the southern part of the Garden.
-But even then, the 1938 fence may not have enclosed everything in that part as it was only 1,900 linear feet, enough to enclose about 5-1/2 acres.
+But even then, the 1938 fence may not have enclosed everything in that part as it was reported to be 1,900 linear feet, enough to enclose about 5-1/2 acres.
+It was six feet high and of wire mesh, with 3 gates for entrance.
+As all of what today is the Woodland Garden seems to have been fenced in, the amount of fencing was probably much more than the 1,900 feet reported.
+The existing wire mesh fence is aged and presumably the same one erected in 1938.
 On January 18 1939, Martha Crone reported that the Park Board workers were in putting in a new fence in the "lower enclosure" which would seem to be the "North enclosure" as the North section of the Garden is of lower elevation.
 (5)

 Below: The 1938 Fence, just completed, erected by a WPA crew.
 Photo ©Walter Dahlberg.